learnlatex/learnlatex.github.io/it/lesson-13.md

 `\listoftables`, which work from the float environment captions, and use files with extension `.lof` and `.lot` respectively.

-## Splitting the document into parts
+## Suddivisione del documento in parti

 The `\frontmatter`, `\mainmatter`, and `\backmatter` commands affect the formatting.